unfoldingWord/uw-content-validation/README.md

 There are two compulsory fields in all of these notice objects:

 1. `priority`: A notice priority number in the range 1-1000.
 Each different type of warning/error has a unique number (but not each instance of those warnings/errors).
-By default, notice priority numbers 700 and over are considered `errors` and 0-699 are considered `warnings`.
+By default, notice priority numbers 700 and over are considered `errors` and 0-699 are considered `warnings`, but in truth, that's rather arbitrary.
 1. `message`: The actual general descriptive text of the notice

 All of the following fields may be missing or undefined, i.e., they're all optional:

-1. `details`: More details about the notice (if applicable)
+1. `details`: More helpful details about the notice (if applicable)
+1. `repoCode`: brief repository code (if available), e.g., 'UHB', 'LT', 'ST', 'TN', 'TQ', 'TN2', 'TQ2', etc.
+1. `repoName`: Door43 repository name (if available), e.g., 'en_ta', 'hi_tw'
+1. `filename`: filename string (if available)
 1. `bookID`: The 3-character UPPERCASE [book identifier](http://ubsicap.github.io/usfm/identification/books.html) or [OBS](https://www.openbiblestories.org/) (if relevant)
 1. `C`: The chapter number or OBS story number (if relevant)
 1. `V`: The verse number or OBS frame number (if relevant)
-1. `repoName`: repository name (if available)
-1. `filename`: filename string (if available)
 1. `rowID`: 4-character ID field for TSV row (if relevant)
 1. `lineNumber`: A one-based line number in the file (if available)
 1. `fieldName`: name of TSV field (if relevant)
 1. `characterIndex`: A **zero-based** integer character index which indicates the position of the error in the given text (line or field) (if available)
 1. `extract`: An excerpt (if available) from the checked text which indicates the area containing the problem.
 Where helpful, some character substitutions have already been made, for example, if the notice is about spaces, it is generally helpful to display spaces as a visible character in an attempt to best highlight the issue to the user.
 (The length of the extract defaults to ten characters, but is settable as an option.)
 1. `location`: A string indicating the context of the notice, e.g., "in line 17 of 'someBook.usfm'".
 (Still not completely sure what should be left in this string now that we have added optional `repoName`, `filename`, `rowID`, `lineNumber`, `fieldName` fields.)
+1. `extra`: for a check that looks in multiple repos, this contains extra identifying information (typically the `repoCode`) to help the user determine what resource/repo/file that the notice applies to (which, in the demos, is then often prepended to the `message`).

 Keeping our notices in this format, rather than the simplicity of just saving an array of single strings, allows the above *notice components* to be processed at a higher level, e.g., to allow user-controlled filtering, sorting, etc. The default is to funnel them all through the supplied `processNoticesToErrorsWarnings` function (in demos/notice-processing-functions.fs) which does the following: